iifl-logo

 Other expenses primarily comprise manufacturing, administrative, selling and distribution expenses.

-Manufacturing expenses mainly consist of sub-contracting costs, stores and spares consumed, power and fuel, repairs and maintenance of plant and machinery, and contract manpower hiring.
+Manufacturing expenses mainly consist of expenses in relation to sub-contracting costs, stores and spares consumed, power and fuel, repairs and maintenance towards plant and machinery, and manpower hiring on contract.

-Administrative expenses mainly consist of legal and professional charges, travel, conveyance and vehicle expenses, insurance, repair and maintenance, among others.
+Administrative expenses mainly consist of legal and professional charges, travelling, conveyance and vehicle expenses, insurance, repair and maintenance.

-Selling and distribution expenses primarily comprise freight, clearing and forwarding charges and consumption of packing material.
+Selling and distribution expenses mainly comprise freight, clearing and forwarding charges, and consumption of packing material.

-Other expenses decreased to 20% of the total income in FY 2024-25 from 21% in FY 2023-24.
-This decrease was primarily due to favourable product mix, operational efficiency gains, and lower input cost.
+Other expenses decreased to 19% of the total income in FY 2025-26 from 20% of the total income in FY 2024-25.
+This decrease was primarily due to a change in product mix and operational efficiency gains.

 Exceptional items